| Title: | Soundscape Background Noise, Power, and Saturation |

 ### Plotting results

-thresholds <- colnames(sat$matrix)
+thresholds <- colnames(sat$values)

 split <- strsplit(thresholds, "/")

-shapNorm <- apply(sat$matrix, 2, function(x)
+shapNorm <- apply(sat$values, 2, function(x)

 if (var(x) == 0) {